jSherz/jsj-blog/_posts/2018-04-14-private-static-docs.markdown

 ## Step 2.
 The Lambda Function

-Now that we've set up our bucket & origin access identity, we can create the Lambda function that will authenticate users.
-In this example, we're going to use a static / hard-coded list of users and [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) to identify them.
+Now that we&rsquo;ve set up our bucket & origin access identity, we can create the Lambda function that will authenticate users.
+In this example, we&rsquo;re going to use a static / hard-coded list of users and [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication) to identify them.
 For a more advanced setup, you could authenticate the user against an external source (e.g. database, LDAP) and then issue them with a